Our UCSF-affiliated surgeons have many years of experience and are skilled

 open sternotomy or a minimally invasive (small incisions) valve surgery.

 - Tricuspid Valve Replacement

 - TAVR is an example of a minimally invasive procedure.
 Our UCSF-affiliated

 surgeons have been performing TAVR’s as a team for many years.
 During

 a TAVR procedure, a critically narrowed aortic valve is replaced without

 opening the chest cavity.

-heart through a small puncture in the leg while the heart is still beating,
+through a small puncture in the leg while the heart is still beating,

 using guidance from X-ray and echocardiography.
 The new valve is placed